-Cheshire and Warrington has been confirmed as part of the government’s Devolution Priority Programme (DPP).
-This means that the area's outline plans to set up a Combined Authority and hold mayoral elections in May 2026 have been accepted by government.
-A final decision will be made by the three councils later this year.
+Cheshire and Warrington is part of the government’s Devolution Priority Programme (DPP).
+This means that the area's plans to set up a Mayoral Combined Authority and hold Mayoral elections in May 2027 have been accepted by government.
+The three constituent councils have now voted to progress with a devolution agreement for the area.

 People don’t live their lives according to council boundaries - they live, work, learn and spend time in different places, so a regional approach to improving things like skills shortages, housing and transport makes sense.

-This website has been set up to share information about devolution and it will be updated regularly.
+This website has been set up to share information about devolution and is updated regularly.

-"We welcome the Government’s commitment to devolving powers away from London to regions like Cheshire and Warrington.
+"We welcome the government’s commitment to devolving powers away from London to areas like Cheshire and Warrington.

 Cllr Louise Gittins